 Image and Media Cache

 Images are often generated in multiple resolutions.
 Pre-warming these assets using image resizing services ensures that responsive versions are instantly available across devices.
+To fully benefit from this approach, combining cache warmup with SEO image optimization ensures that images are properly compressed, resized, and delivered efficiently for both performance and search visibility.

 Dynamic and API Content